 Most Worrisome Car Noises

-Anyone with any experience driving a car has had that moment – the one when that worrisome noise starts.
-Cars in tip-top repair still make noises, and most of them aren’t problematic or a sign that something is in need of imminent repair.
+Even cars in tip-top repair still make noises.
+Most of the time, this doesn’t mean you have larger problems.
 The fan hums a bit loudly, tires whirr, something small in the dashboard rattles a bit — these are normal sounds.
-If some part of your car begins to band, squeal, click, or scrape, though, you need to investigate it because it’s likely this is a problem that will manifest itself in some more unpleasant form sooner rather than later.
+However, if you begin to hear worrisome car noises, like squealing or clicking, you need to investigate.
+It’s likely this is a problem that will manifest itself in some more unpleasant form sooner rather than later.

-Here are some examples of dangerous vehicle noises that should not be overlooked:
+Here are some examples of dangerous car noises that should not be overlooked:

-- Squealing – Depending on where the noise originates, squealing can mean a belt problem.
-It could also be your brake pads are worn down.
+Depending on where the noise originates, squealing can mean a belt problem.
+It could also signal that your brake pads are worn down.

-- Hissing or Sizzling – Leaking fluids result in the hissing noises you hear when you turn off your car.
+Leaking fluids result in the hissing noises you hear when you turn off your car.
 Is your vehicle leaking oil, coolant, or any other fluid?
 Hissing can also mean your engine is overheating.
 As with any sizzling noise, be careful in your investigation of the problem and let your car fully cool down first.
-You do not want to be dealing with second-degree burns on top of car problems.
+You don’t want to deal with second-degree burns on top of car problems.

-Many times the onset of these noises begins when the driver does something specific like accelerating, turning the steering wheel sharply, or braking, and the noise continues to occur when those actions are repeated.
-This kind of information is valuable in determining what exactly the problem is and how you should, or should not, continue operating the vehicle.
+Many times, these car noises begin when the driver does something specific.
+You may hear something when accelerating, turning the steering wheel sharply, or braking.
+Does the noise continue when you repeat those actions?
+This kind of information is valuable in determining what exactly the problem is.
 Make sure to relay this to your mechanic when you take your car in to be fixed.

-Veenstra’s Garage would be glad help you diagnose a problem with your car and get you driving safely again on the road.
-Please do call us any time we can be of assistance.
+If your car starts making strange noises, stop by Veenstra’s Garage for your 22-point checkup.
+We’d be glad to help you diagnose a problem with your car and get you driving safely again on the road.